 Four members of the New York Islanders teamed up with the Henry Viscardi School at the Viscardi Center to demonstrate that Hockey is for Everyone on Wednesday, February 1.

 Scott Mayfield, Calvin de Haan, Shane Prince, and Anthony Beauvillier, accompanied by mascot Sparky the Dragon, stepped off the ice for the afternoon to visit the Albertson-based school and play wheelchair hockey against students — many of whom have severe physical disabilities.
 Viscardi came out winners with a final score of 4 – 3.
+Watch highlights and interviews from the game.

 “We enjoyed it, I think, more than they did, maybe,” defensemen Scott Mayfield told the NHL.
 “It’s not an easy sport out there.
 It’s definitely harder than what we do on the ice.
 My forearms are pretty tired.”